Dog sense of smell: Function and mechanism

 A great part of a dog's brain is dedicated to acquiring and interpreting odors, using its nose as a guide in sniffing in order to follow a trail.
 The animal performs a series of short inhalations and expirations, permitting it to bring the odor-bearing molecules in contact with its olfactory mucosa.
 These molecules are dissolved and then absorbed by cells of the olfactory epithelium before they reach neurons, which transmit information to the brain.
 Dogs with elongated noses perform better than dogs with a flat noses.
 Additionally, larger dogs have a better sense of smell than smaller dogs.

 A dog's nose is significantly colder than its body temperature.
 This makes it more sensitive to thermal radiation.
 Dogs can thus detect even weak levels of warmth.

 Dogs are able to smell from birth and this sense develops during the first two weeks of their life.
 Dogs can also learn scents in the womb.
 Soon after birth, dogs use their sense of smell to recognize their mothers.
-A dog is also able to identify foods which his mother has ingested, having learned their smells before birth.
+A dog is also able to identify foods which its mother has ingested, having learned their smells before birth.

 When dogs sniff, they start by using only their right nostril.
 If they are comfortable with the smell, they then begin using their left nostril.
 This supports the theory that dogs process novel information using the right hemisphere of their brain, and the left for reacting to familiar situations.
 As dogs sniff, air travels along an upper and lower pathway.
 The lower pathway, where the majority of the air travels, leads to the lungs, while the upper pathway leads to olfactory receptors which detect scents.
 The lower pathway is also used for exhalation, allowing odor molecules to accumulate on the receptors.